 If you prefer organic food, grown without fertilizers, pesticides or other chemicals, you will be happy to know that there is certified organic jarred and frozen baby food available.

-Do you have additional questions about your baby’s diet or health?
+Do you have additional questions about your baby’s health?
 Speak with your family pharmacist for answers!